zalando/postgres-operator/docs/administrator.md

 `enable_replica_load_balancer` apply.
 Note that the operator settings affect all Postgresql services running in all namespaces watched by the operator.

-To limit the range of IP adresses that can reach a load balancer, specify the desired ranges in the `allowedSourceRanges` field (applies to both master and replica load balancers).
+To limit the range of IP addresses that can reach a load balancer, specify the desired ranges in the `allowedSourceRanges` field (applies to both master and replica load balancers).
 To prevent exposing load balancers to the entire Internet, this field is set at cluster creation time to `127.0.0.1/32` unless